-Baking soda and baking powder both look the same and smell the same… and they react very similarly within your baked good, but they are not the same and cannot be used interchangeably in your recipe.
+Do you ever find yourself mixing up the baking soda and baking powder?
+Or having one, but not the other, then wondering if you can just switch them out?
+They may both look the same and smell the same... and they react very similarly within your baked goods, but they are not the same and cannot be used interchangeably in your recipe.

-It reacts when combined with water and acidic ingredients such as sour cream, buttermilk, or brown sugar.
-It neutralizes the acidity a bit and also creates carbon dioxide which lifts up your batter by creating tiny bubbles.
+It neutralizes the acidity a bit and also creates carbon dioxide which lifts up your batter by creating tiny bubbles inside your cakes and cookies.
 This reaction begins the moment baking soda touches your liquid ingredients, which is why you cannot leave your mixed batter sitting around.
-You must bake immediately or else you won’t get as much rise.
-It also promotes browning
+You must bake your recipe immediately after mixing together your batter or else you won't get as much rise.

 Can I substitute Baking Powder for Baking Soda and Vice Versa?

 Short answer: Yes.
 Accurate (longer) answer: Ehhh.... it depends on the recipe and the amount of acidity in it.
 Read on...

 Using Baking Powder Instead Of Baking Soda

 You need 2 - 3 times more baking powder than baking soda to get the same rise.
 So if your recipe calls for 1 teaspoon of baking soda, you will need 2 (ideally 3) teaspoons of baking powder.
 But by doing this, you can potentially affect the taste of the final product.

 If you remember the ingredients I said were in baking powder, you should already know that you can create a fairly good replica of baking powder at home.
 Simply mix baking soda with cream of tartar.